Recent reads on purpose

 Slightly older but still useful, this piece looks at where Yahoo! went wrong (aka the Peanut Butter Manifesto) and the financial case for purpose.

-If you want regular updates on what we’re reading, follow our founder on twitter @JuliaCBurns
+If you want regular updates on what we’re reading, follow me on twitter @JuliaCBurns